maruthedev/ManualBot/README.md

-# DiscordJS_ManualBot

-A JavaScript Discord Bot
-(Discordjs bản cũ chưa cập nhật :D )
+# Discord bot using Discordjs